wmhilton-stoplight/platform-docs/3.-design/design-overview.md

 ### Studio Web vs. Studio Desktop

 Stoplight Studio is available in two different formats: desktop and web.
 Studio Desktop is an offline-first application that runs locally on your computer.
-Studio web is a web application that runs in your browser.
+Studio Web is a web application that runs in your browser.

 #### Studio Web